laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-## Encrypted data access and data import using Data Gateway
+## Encrypted data access in your Desktop

 As the  virtual Desktop is compeltely isolated fromt the internet, the only way to acess data for analisins is ustilizing a specific application called Data Gateway.
 This application will allow you to access encrypted data stored in SD Connect or in CSC repositories for sensitive data securly from your virtual Desktop.